sdankbar/jaqumal/README.md

 Change directories to the root of the Jaqumal git repository and run the following commands.

-- mvn -DskipTests install
+- mvn -DskipTests -Dos.family=windows install
-- mvn install
+- mvn -Dos.family=windows install

 The first attempt to build must skip tests so that the C++ library, which is used in the unit tests, is available.